mosaic-design-system/docs/src/forms/select.md

       ### Multi-select

       If the options in your **Select** menu have a hierarchy or categorisation, you should split them into groups.
 This allows users to find the option quickly by scanning the group labels instead of every single option.
+These groups should be logical (for the user) and have meaningful names.

       - - -